ciprian-NO/rb_rwp_generation/README.md

-# rule-based RWP surface generation
+# Rule-based RWP surface generation
 Repository containing all resources used for the surface generation of Romanian Weak Pronouns (RWPs).